docker-nginx-static/docker-nginx-static/README.md

 ### Custom nginx config

 In the case you already have your own Dockerfile you can easily adjust the nginx config by adding the following command in your Dockerfile.
+In case you don't want to create an own Dockerfile you can also add the configuration via volumes, e.g. appending `-v /absolute/path/to/custom.conf:/etc/nginx/conf.d/default.conf` in the command line or adding the volume in the docker-compose.yaml respectively.
 This can be used for advanced rewriting rules or adding specific headers and handlers.
 See the default config [here](nginx.vh.default.conf).

 ```
 …